lobofoltran/aws-cloud-native-playground/README.md

 Kubernetes workloads are managed using **GitOps**:

 - **ArgoCD** runs inside the EKS cluster
-- Kubernetes manifests live under `k8s/`
+- All Kubernetes manifests live under `k8s/`
-- ArgoCD reconciles desired state from Git
+- ArgoCD continuously reconciles desired state from Git
 - No manual `kubectl apply` in steady state

 Terraform is responsible for **infrastructure**,